Shareholders Stand Up to High-Tech Giant

 On behalf of the New Mexico State Investment Council, the public pension fund appointed by the Court as lead plaintiff, Labaton Sucharow initiated a class action against Broadcom, certain former officers of Broadcom, and Broadcom's independent auditor, Ernst & Young LLP, in California federal court.
 In 2009, the Firm negotiated a $160.5 million settlement with Broadcom and the individual defendants, one of the largest up-front cash settlements ever recovered in such a case at the time of the settlement.
 In 2012, the Firm negotiated a $13 million settlement with Broadcom's auditor, Ernst & Young.
 Many institutions and millions of individual shareholders were represented in the class action and will be favorably impacted by its successful conclusion.
 Equally important to the financial settlement, the Broadcom case will have a significant deterrent effect.
 Class action is an important tool in the arsenal of corporate reform.
 By successfully prosecuting such cases, Labaton Sucharow hopes to bring to closure an era of rampant corporate greed and help to restore public trust in the corporate sphere.

-Please visit the Broadcom case abstract for more details and case materials.
+Please visit the Broadcom case description for more details and case materials.